-- Indicate whether each statement is true or false. (a) Accounting standards are set by the Financial Reporting - (b) The ASX Listing Rules are only applicable to entities listed on the ASX. - (c) The Corporations Act is administered by the ATO.
+- (a) Accounting standards are set by the Financial Reporting Council. - (b) The ASX Listing Rules are only applicable to entities listed on the ASX. - (c) The Corporations Act is administered by the ATO.

 BE1.3 Identify users of accounting financial reports and describe their information needs.